avcoder/unit08-lesson06/slides.md

 # Homework

 - Start working on your Mobile Assignment
-   - Other Project Ideas besides note-app:
+- Start working on your Capstone planning project

+---
+transition: slide-left
+---

+# Lab
+Create one of the following as a react-native mobile app

 - Maze Game: Use accelerometer to move a ball around a maze
 - Compass app: Use magnetometer to show real-time compass direction
 - Step Counter: Approximate steps based on accelerometer spikes
 - Build a voice memo app
 - Make a "soundboard" for sound effects or Build a record & playback feature
 - Create a photo booth
-- Start working on your Capstone planning project
+- Choose your own idea